Spin-Orbit Driven Topological Phases in Kagome Materials: Results and discussion

-Figure~\ref{fig:Gap}c shows the topological phase diagram as a function of $\lambda$ and $M_1$, consistent with the relation given in Eq.~\eqref{eq:seven}.
+Fig.~\ref{fig:Gap}c shows the topological phase diagram as a function of $\lambda$ and $M_1$, consistent with the relation given in Eq.~\eqref{eq:seven}.
 The critical condition extends into a black line, reflecting broad tunability of topological phases through these parameters.
 In band-inversion scenarios, $\lambda$ serves as the primary tuning parameter, underscoring the versatility of the IAMX family for investigating topological transitions via chemical doping.
-DFT calculations confirm that the compounds LiYC, LiNdGe, and KLaPb fall within this phase diagram, as indicated by the markers in Figure~\ref{fig:Gap}c.
+Fitting $k\cdot p$ model to the DFT bands confirm that the compounds LiYC, LiNdGe, and KLaPb fall within this phase diagram, as indicated by the markers in Fig.~\ref{fig:Gap}c.

 The phase diagrams in Figs.~\ref{fig:Gap}a and c are based on the idealized theoretical model of Eq.~\eqref{eq:seven}, while real materials may exhibit deviations due to additional perturbations.
-In contrast, Figure~\ref{fig:Gap}b possesses broader applicability, serving as a general guide for tuning $S_{1}$ and $S_{2}$ to track the evolution of surface states across phase transitions, as shown in Figure~\ref{fig:kp_ss}.
-In the absence of SOC ($S_1=S_2=0$), Figure~\ref{fig:kp_ss}a displays the surface states of a NRSM.
+In contrast, Fig.~\ref{fig:Gap}b possesses broader applicability, serving as a general guide for tuning $S_{1}$ and $S_{2}$ to track the evolution of surface states across phase transitions, as shown in Fig.~\ref{fig:kp_ss}.
+In the absence of SOC ($S_1=S_2=0$), Fig.~\ref{fig:kp_ss}a displays the surface states of a NRSM.
 Introducing finite SOC with a relatively small $S_{1}$ partially lifts the degeneracy of these surface states, except at the $\overline{\Gamma}$ point, and leads to the emergence of a helicoid structure.
-Figure~\ref{fig:kp_ss}b shows the surface states in the WSM phase, where the upper panel reveals helical modes originating from a pair of Weyl nodes with opposite chirality, analogous to the Riemann surface of a holomorphic function~\cite{fangtopological}.
-As $S_1$ increases further, the energy gap fully opens, resulting in an isolated Dirac cone at the $\overline{\Gamma}$ point, shown in Figure~\ref{fig:kp_ss}c.
+Fig.~\ref{fig:kp_ss}b shows the surface states in the WSM phase, where the upper panel reveals helical modes originating from a pair of Weyl nodes with opposite chirality, analogous to the Riemann surface of a holomorphic function~\cite{fangtopological}.
+As $S_1$ increases further, the energy gap fully opens, resulting in an isolated Dirac cone at the $\overline{\Gamma}$ point, shown in Fig.~\ref{fig:kp_ss}c.